Information • Entertainment • Opinion (Since 1985)

 Every way you look at this you lose...

 I think our presidential elections have become perpetual reality television for all sorts of reasons – for one thing it gives steady jobs to political reporters and a lot of advertising dollars for people in the television news business.
-We might hope it will be over and done with come November 8th, but I fear this is the nightmare that won't go away.
-My pretty safe prediction is that barely six months into 2017 some television 'news reporters' with nothing better to do will be stirring up speculation about likely candidates for 2020 and start the cycle all over again.
+We might hope it will be over and done with come November 8th, but I suspect this is the nightmare that won't go away.
+My pretty safe prediction is that barely six months into 2017 t.v. 'news reporters' with little else to do will be stirring up speculation about likely candidates for 2020 and start the cycle all over again.
 I placed 'news reporters' in single quotes because by now it must be fairly obvious that journalists have all but given up their traditional role of being disinterested professionals and have become enthusiastic and unashamed curators of the news.

 Call it Mrs. Robinson's lament or whatever you want, but it's no laughing matter.
 We may all be losers next Tuesday, but this time the corporate (and to some extent public) television news media are among the biggest losers because without credibility, what do they have left?
 As much as I sometimes criticize social media and alternative news sources, I must admit they have played an increasingly important role in providing diverse sources of unfiltered information to people wanting to know more about what's really going on in the world — and if in the process they drag the television news shows kicking and screaming into the 21st century, then society will ultimately benefit.